Generalizing Scaling Laws for Dense and Sparse Large Language Models: Scaling Laws for LLMs

 Through a grid initialization, for a sparsity of $98\%$, the best-fitted coefficient values in Equation \ref{abnar} are determined empirically through the experiments and fitting the data shown in Table \ref{tab:abnar_tab}.

-Equation \ref{abnar} introduced two different terms in the scaling law along with the previous three terms from \cite{hoffmann2022training} to capture the impact of sparsity.
+Abnar scaling law introduced two different terms in the scaling law along with the previous three terms from Equation \ref{hoffman} \cite{hoffmann2022training} to capture the impact of sparsity.
 The newly introduced terms are interdependent.
-The fifth term in Equation \ref{abnar} can be interpreted as an active parameter term because the denominator term is a multiplication of $N$ and $1-S$.
-Because the total number of parameters already includes the active parameters, however, having two different terms for total parameters and active parameters in Equation \ref{abnar} causes some redundancy in the loss function.
+The fifth term $\frac{d}{(1 - S)^\delta N^\gamma}$ in Equation \ref{abnar} can be interpreted as an active parameter term because the denominator term is a multiplication of $N$ and $1-S$.
+As the total number of parameters already includes the active parameters, having two different terms for total parameters and active parameters in Equation \ref{abnar} can be deemed as redundant.
+While this may help the Abnar scaling law to fit the experimental results better, we later show that this can be represented in a generalized way without introducing redundancy.